 \bulletpoint{Xmal} Xmal~\cite{wu2021android} utilizes MLPs to distill information from extracted API calls and permissions for Android malware detection.
 It further integrates an attention mechanism to highlight the most informative features.
 This attention-based MLP not only achieves promising results but also offers an interpretation of the model.

-\bulletpoint{RAMDA} This detector~\cite{li2021robust} is the state-of-the-art approach that employs Autoencoder to derive a resilient representation of APKs with features such as API calls and intents.
-Then, the representation is fed into an MLP to detect Android malware.
+\bulletpoint{RAMDA} This detector~\cite{li2021robust} is the SOTA approach that employs Autoencoder to derive a resilient representation of APKs with features such as API calls and intents.
+The representation is fed into an MLP to detect malware.

-\bulletpoint{MSDroid} MSDroid~\cite{he2022msdroid} is the cutting-edge in utilizing GNN to detect Android malware.
-Initially, it breaks down the program graph into subgraphs rooted with sensitive API calls.
-Then, it leverages a GNN to capture essential information for malware detection.
+\bulletpoint{MSDroid} MSDroid~\cite{he2022msdroid} is the cutting-edge in utilizing GNN to detect malware.
+Initially, it breaks down the program graph into subgraphs rooted at sensitive API calls.
+Then, it leverages a GNN to capture essential semantics from the graph representations for malware detection.